leflamm/afpre/README.md

 Inspired by https://github.com/ImmobilienScout24/afp-cli

 ## Expired Tokens
-The started `bash` will notice itself when the AWS tokens expire.
+The started `bash` will notice when the AWS tokens expire.
 It will then renew the necessary tokens itself.
 No need to log out and in again.

 ```
 $ ./afpre